 Additionally, don’t make the mistake to interfere with the work of the development team.
 For example, it’s a bad idea to tell people what to do in a sprint or to start assigning tasks to individuals.
 This damages the team’s self-management; it takes away ownership from the group; and it makes the dev team dependent on you as the person who sorts out their problems for them.

 While you are not responsible for the team performance, you should, of course, care about the development teams you work with and offer helpful feedback and guidance.
 A great way to resolve any performance issues is to address them in the sprint retrospective.
 Dig down to the root causes of the problem and explore how you can help improve the situation.
-This might include involving the team members in continuous product discovery work, spending more time jointly refining the product backlog, or making yourself available to answer urgent questions and review finished work results during the sprint.
+This might include involving the team members in continuous strategizing, spending more time jointly refining the product backlog, or making yourself available to answer urgent questions and review finished work results during the sprint.

 Myth #4: The product owner is responsible for writing user stories

 User stories are a popular technique to capture end-user functionality.
 But as product owner, you are not a user story scribe or a product backlog manager.
 Refining the product backlog and writing user stories is teamwork: The development team members should actively contribute to removing, changing, and adding backlog items, as well as breaking larger stories into smaller ones.
 You might even delegate some of the refinement work to the dev team, assuming that people are happy and appropriately skilled to take it on.